December Newsletter 2019

 After digging the hole and lowering the plant in, fill the hole with water to saturate the root ball and surrounding soil.
 Fill the hole with soil once the water has drained, and water again.
 If the fall and winter is dry, be sure to keep evergreen types watered since they are especially prone to winter desiccation.

 Crape myrtle, dogwood, red maple, oak leaf hydrangeas, sweet shrub (Calycanthus), river birch and bald cypress have good fall color.
 Camellias are particularly special this time of year as their blooms are so long lasting.
 The sasanqua types are followed in bloom by the japonica types.
 See our Camellia Variety List for descriptions of the many cultivars we have available.
-CLICK HERE FOR HANDOUTS.
-Other shrubs and trees you’ll probably find available this time of year are winter cassia, thryallis, firebush (Hamelia), Gardenia ‘August Beauty’, bottlebrush, ‘Soft Caress’ and ‘Winter Sun’ mahonias, porterweed, nandina, eugenia, Japanese plum yew, juniper, Ligustrum, loropetalum, pittosporum, podocarpus, viburnum, Japanese blueberry, Loblolly pine, and many citrus.
-Hollies, and pyracantha can provide attractive holiday berries which are also appreciated by wildlife; be cautious of nandina berries, however, as they contain cyanide.
+CLICK HERE!
+Other shrubs and trees you’ll probably find available this time of year are winter cassia, thryallis, firebush (Hamelia), gardenia ‘August Beauty’, bottlebrush, ‘Soft Caress’ and ‘Winter Sun’ mahonias, porterweed, nandina, eugenia, Japanese plum yew, juniper, ligustrum, loropetalum, pittosporum, podocarpus, viburnum, Japanese blueberry, loblolly pine, and many citrus.
+Hollies and pyracantha can provide attractive holiday berries which are also appreciated by wildlife; be cautious of nandina berries, however, as they contain cyanide.
 The native beautyberry (Callicarpa) will carry its bright purple berries through winter.

 Vegetables and Herbs: Cool season vegetable crops include lettuce, mustard greens, spinach, kale, arugula, beets, brussels sprouts, kohlrabi, cabbage, Chinese cabbage, Bok choy, cauliflower, broccoli, collards, and swiss chard, English peas and leeks.
 Beets like moisture and consistently cool temperatures but not frost; carrots and cauliflower are also less tolerant of frosty nights.
 Brussels sprouts need cool to cold weather.
 Root crops like carrots, radishes and turnips should be started from seed.
 Garlic, bulb onions and green onions can also be grown.
 See our handout Vegetable Planting Guide for North Florida for vegetable growing information CLICK HERE FOR HANDOUTS.

 Most herbs do best in the cooler months.
 Herbs to grow now are dill, cilantro, parsley, French sorrel, salad burnet, garden sage, thyme, mint, chives, and rosemary.
 Some of these herbs will grow through winter.
 Chives and rosemary do particularly well year-round.
 Stevia will grow until frost.
 Basil dies at about 40° but can be grown indoors as a window sill plant.
 Replace the soil in vegetable and herb containers at each planting.
-See our handout Herbs for North Florida, for growing and usage information for some of these.
+See our handouts Planting Guide for North Florida Culinary Herbs CLICK HERE and Herbs for North Florida CLICK HERE for more growing and usage information.

 What to Do